DHTMLX/scheduler-docs/data/howtostart_ruby.md

 delete "data/:id", :to => "event#delete"
 ~~~

-After that we can test our server by running in the command line:
+After that you can test the server by running in the command line:

 ~~~js
 rails server